h2oai/datatable/docs/start/install.rst

 Since ``datatable`` is written mostly in C++, your computer must be set up for compiling C++ code.
 The build script will attempt to find the compiler automatically, searching for GCC, Clang, or MSVC on Windows.
-It it fails, or if you want to use some other compiler, then set environment variable ``CXX`` before building the code.
+If it fails, or if you want to use some other compiler, then set environment variable ``CXX`` before building the code.